smarter-sh/community/github-management/subproject-site-requests.md

 # Subproject Site Requests

-Official Kubernetes subprojects can request a domain and site hosting for their project specific documentation.
-The Kubernetes community has standardized on [Netlify] for this purpose.
+Official Smarter subprojects can request a domain and site hosting for their project specific documentation.
+The Smarter community has standardized on [Netlify] for this purpose.
 Netlify was chosen for its ease of use, integrations such as offering automatic site previews per PR, and its support for multiple site generation frameworks.